heritage-banner-1.png

 How we assess State Heritage

-To become listed as a State Heritage Place, a place should fulfil one or more of the following criteria under section 16(1) of the Act:
+A place is of heritage significance if it satisfies one or more of the seven criteria under section 16(1) of the Heritage Places Act:

 (a) it demonstrates important aspects of the evolution or pattern of the State's history; or